ClickHouse/ClickHouse/docs/en/operations/server_settings/settings.md

 This setting applies only to the `MergeTree`-family and it can be specified:

-- Globally in the `config.xml`.
+- Globally in the [merge_tree](#server_settings-merge_tree) section of the `config.xml` file.

-    ClickHouse use the setting for all the tables on the server.
+    ClickHouse uses the setting for all the tables on the server.
 You can change the setting at any time.
 Existing tables change their behavior with the setting change.

-- For each separate table.
+- For each individual table.

     When creating a table, specify the corresponding [engine setting](../table_engines/mergetree.md#table_engine-mergetree-creating-a-table).
 Ones creating a table you can't change its behavior even with the global setting.